rafikee/exercise/README.md

 ## Deploy

-*Make sure to update the project ids below*
+*Make sure to update the project ids below.
+It should be the same for both variables*

 *Ensure that you have setup gcloud from the command line and it points to your correct GCP project*